High-Risk Car Insurance in Massachusetts

 What to Do if You're Denied Coverage in Massachusetts

-Insurers may reject your application if you're deemed high risk under Massachusetts' voluntary market system.
-Drivers denied by two or more companies can obtain required coverage through Commonwealth Automobile Reinsurers (CAR), which manages the Massachusetts Automobile Insurance Plan (MAIP) for both private passenger and commercial vehicles.
-Massachusetts does not operate a state low-cost auto insurance program.
-Low-income drivers should compare quotes from multiple insurers to find affordable coverage that meets state requirements.
+Massachusetts insurers can reject applications from high-risk drivers.
+Drivers denied by two or more companies can get coverage through Commonwealth Automobile Reinsurers (CAR), which manages the MAIP for private and commercial vehicles.
+Massachusetts has no state low-cost auto insurance program.
+Low-income drivers should compare quotes from multiple insurers to find the most affordable option that meets state requirements.

 building icon